marcusolsson/obsidian-plugin-docs/docs/getting-started.md

 1. Change `name` to the human-friendly name of the plugin, e.g. `Instant coffee`.
 1. If you'd like, then update `description`, `author`, and `authorUrl` as well.

 A plugin is an NodeJS package, which is configured in the `package.json`.
 You shouldn't need to worry much about it for now.
-For now, we'll only update it to match the properties in the plugin manifest.
+For now, only update it to match the properties in the plugin manifest.

 1. Open `package.json` in your editor.
 1. Change `name` to match the `id` in `manifest.json`.